simoninireland/epydemic/doc/loci.rst

 Locus sub-classes
 -----------------

-The two main locus sub-classes are used when modelling a :term:`compartmented model of disease`, to capture the nodes and edges in the various compartments where dynamics occurs.
+The main locus sub-classes are used when modelling a :term:`compartmented model of disease`, to capture the nodes and edges in the various compartments where dynamics occurs.
 These compartments are used by :class:`CompartmentedModel`.

+.. autoclass:: CompartmentedLocus
+   :show-inheritance:

+.. automethod:: CompartmentedLocus.compartments

 .. autoclass:: CompartmentedNodeLocus
    :show-inheritance: